 - Manufacturing YA - Assembly, Production, Machining, Welding, Production Operations, Equipment Maintenance

 - STEM YA - Engineering, Bioscience

 - Transportation, Distribution and Logistics YA - Auto Tech, Auto Collision, Warehousing & Inventory, Logistics

-- Child Labor Laws and FAQs, DWD Equal Rights Division
+- Employment of Minors Laws and FAQs, DWD Equal Rights Division

 - Labor Standards home page, DWD Equal Rights Division